Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-You can remove a High Court Judge from their job only if you follow the rules in section 23 of the Constitution Act 1986.
-The Governor-General can remove an Associate Judge from their job if they think the Associate Judge is not able to do their job or has behaved badly.
-The Governor-General gets to decide if they want to remove an Associate Judge from their job.
+You can remove a High Court Judge from office only if you follow the rules in section 23 of the Constitution Act 1986.
+The Governor-General can remove an Associate Judge from office if they think the Judge is unable to do their job or has behaved badly.
+The Governor-General makes this decision on their own.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.